rydmike/flex_color_scheme/README.md

       // Use the above dark or light theme, based on active themeMode
       // value light/dark/system.
       themeMode: themeMode,
       // The HomePage, with its properties.
-In this example we pass the
+In this example we pass it the
       // current themeMode, change it via its call-back.
-We also pass
+We also pass the
-      // the currently used FlexSchemeData to the HomePage so we can use
+      // currently used FlexSchemeData to the HomePage so we can use it to
-      // it to display some info about it.
+      // display some info about it, and use the colors on the theme switch.
       home: HomePage(
         themeMode: themeMode,
         onThemeModeChanged: (ThemeMode mode) {